What is a Discount Rate?

-Below is a screenshot of a hypothetical investment that pays seven annual cash flows with each payment equal to $100.
+Below is a screenshot of a hypothetical investment that pays seven annual cash flows, with each payment equal to $100.
 In order to calculate the net present value of the investment, an analyst uses a 5% hurdle rate and calculates a value of $578.64.
-This compares to an undiscounted total cash flow of $700.
+This compares to a non-discounted total cash flow of $700.

 Essentially, an investor is saying “I am indifferent between receiving $578.64 all at once today and receiving $100 a year for 7 years.”
-This statement takes into account the investor’s perceived risk profile of the investment and an opportunity cost that they can earn on a similar investment.
+This statement takes into account the investor’s perceived risk profile of the investment and an opportunity cost that represents what they could earn on a similar investment.

 Below is an example from CFI’s financial modeling course on Amazon.
 As you can see in the screenshot, a financial analyst uses an estimate of Amazon’s WACC to discount its projected future cash flows back to the present.

 By using the WACC to discount cash flows, the analyst is taking into account the estimated required rate of return expected by both equity and debt investors in the business.

 To learn more, check out CFI’s Advanced Valuation Course on Amazon.